Wayne Sermon: Early life

-Sermon was born on June 15, 1984 in American Fork, Utah to parents Jeff and Debbie Sermon.
-He is one of five children and grew up a member of the Church of Jesus Christ of Latter-day Saints but has since left the church.
+Sermon was born on June 15, 1984, in American Fork, Utah, to parents Jeff and Debbie Sermon.

-As a youth, Sermon learned to play both cello and guitar.
-He was determined to be a guitarist even as a child.
-His father had an audio-phile quality amplifier, a record player, and all of The Beatles albums on vinyl, which Sermon enjoyed listening to.
-He also loved the sounds of Tom Scholz (of Boston) and his approach to solos.
 He attended Berklee College of Music where he double majored in guitar performance and composition, graduating in 2008.
 While at Berklee he was part of a five-guitar jazz fusion ensemble called The Eclectic Electrics.

 Career

-Imagine Dragons

-Wayne Sermon first met Dan Reynolds after hearing him perform at a club in Utah and approaching him afterwards about his musical interests.
+Wayne Sermon first met Imagine Dragons frontman Dan Reynolds after hearing him perform at a club in Utah and approaching him afterwards about his musical interests.
 Reynolds invited him to join his band and move to Las Vegas.
-Sermon then invited Ben McKee to join the band on bass, and drummer Daniel Platzman, also a friend of Wayne's from Berklee College of Music, became the last member to join the group at the invitation of McKee.
+Sermon then invited Ben McKee to join the band on bass, and drummer Daniel Platzman, also a friend of Wayne from Berklee College of Music, became the last member to join the group.
 In Las Vegas, the band performed and honed their craft nearly nightly as a lounge act.
 Vegas Music Summit Headliner 2010, and more sent the band on a positive trajectory.
 In November 2011 they signed with Interscope Records and began working with producer Alex da Kid.